melodykirshberg/Workout-Tracker/README.md

 # Workout-Tracker

 ## Description
-The user will be able to add and create workouts.
+The user will be able to add and create workouts which are created with a Mongo database and a Mongoose schema that handles the routes with Express.

 ## Table of Contents
 * [Installation](#installation)